List of Stranger Things characters: Mike Wheeler

-Michael "Mike" Wheeler is the son of Karen and Ted Wheeler, younger brother of Nancy and older brother of Holly, and is friends with Lucas, Dustin and Will.
-Mike is an intelligent and conscientious student who is committed to Lucas, Dustin and Will.
-In their Dungeons and Dragons party, Mike is their Paladin and usually plays the role of Dungeon Master.
+Michael "Mike" Wheeler is the son of Karen and Ted Wheeler, younger brother of Nancy and older brother of Holly, and is friends with Lucas, Dustin, and Will.
+Mike is an intelligent and conscientious student who is committed to Lucas, Dustin, and Will.
+In their Dungeons & Dragons party, Mike is their Paladin and usually plays the role of Dungeon Master.
 He develops feelings for Eleven after taking her in and helping her escape the bad men.
 Eleven also helps him and his friends find Will.
-At the end of season one, Mike asks Eleven to the Snow Ball (school dance) and he kisses Eleven, much to her surprise.
+At the end of season one, Mike asks Eleven to the Snow Ball (school dance).
+After that Mike kisses Eleven and she blushes.
 However, the Demogorgon appears and Eleven says her goodbyes to Mike as she seemingly dies, killing the Demogorgon.

 In season two, he feels upset at the fact that Eleven is gone.
 He calls her every night, hoping she will one day return.
 He grows irritated with the party and has a rocky relationship with Max at first.
-Will reveals his apparent flashbacks to the Upside Down to Mike and he accompanies Joyce, Bob and Will to the lab when Will's health deteriorates.
+Will reveals his apparent flashbacks to the Upside Down to Mike and he accompanies Joyce, Bob, and Will to the lab when Will's health deteriorates.
 When Eleven reappears, he is grateful that they do not have to fight the battle without her but angry at Hopper for keeping her hidden for the past year.
-Mike is key on getting Will’s memory back to tell the group to close the gate.
+Mike is key in getting Will's memory back to tell the group to close the gate.
 Before Eleven leaves to close the gate, Mike tells her he cannot lose her again and she promises him that he will not.
 A month after Eleven closes the gate, the two attend the Snow Ball together and share yet another kiss.

 The next summer, the two are dating, but Hopper manages to separate them because they are spending too much time together.
-When Eleven and Max realize Mike has been lying about his grandmother being sick she eventually breaks up with Mike.
+When Eleven and Max realize Mike has been lying about his grandmother being sick, El eventually dumps Mike.
 However, the two reconcile at the hospital waiting for Nancy.
-While Eleven tries to find Billy, Mike expresses concern that everyone is careless with Eleven‘s powers and confesses that he loves Eleven.
+While Eleven tries to find Billy, Mike expresses concern that everyone is careless with Eleven's powers and confesses that he loves Eleven.
 He tries to project his feelings to her after she gets bitten but struggles to find the right words.
 On the day that Eleven and the Byers family move away, Mike promises Eleven that he will keep in contact and schedules visits at Thanksgiving and Christmas.
 Eleven then tells Mike that she loves him and kisses him before she leaves Hawkins with the Byers family.